View Details Explore Now →

 Key Considerations When Reviewing Your Policy

-When examining your student insurance policy, pay close attention to the following factors:
+When examining your student Insurance Policy, pay close attention to the following factors:

 On-Campus Mental Health Resources

 Many universities and colleges offer on-campus mental health resources to students, such as counseling centers, mental health clinics, and support groups.
-These resources can be a valuable supplement to your insurance coverage.
+These resources can be a valuable supplement to your Insurance Coverage.
 On-campus services are often free or offered at a reduced cost to students.

 Examples of on-campus resources include: